quantopian/zipline/README.md

 Tooling hints
 ================
-QBT relies heavily on scientific python components (numpy, scikit, pandas, matplotlib, ipython, etc).
+zipline relies heavily on scientific Python components (numpy, scikit, pandas, matplotlib, ipython, etc).
 Tooling up can be a pain, and it often involves managing a configuration including your OS, c/c++/fortran compilers, python version, and versions of numerous modules.
 I've found the following tools absolutely indispensable:

 - some kind of package manager for your platform. package managers generally give you a way to search, install, uninstall, and check currently installed packages.
 They also do a great job of managing dependencies.
-   - linux: yum/apt-get
+   - Linux: yum/apt-get
-   - mac: homebrew/macport/fink (I highly recommend homebrew: https://github.com/mxcl/homebrew)
+   - Mac OS: homebrew/macport/fink (I highly recommend homebrew: https://github.com/mxcl/homebrew)
-   - windows: probably best if you use a complete distribution, like: enthought, ActiveState, or Python(x,y)
+   - Windows: probably best if you use a complete distribution, like: enthought, ActiveState, or Python(x,y)
 - Python also provides good package management tools to help you manage the components you install for Python.
    - pip
    - easy_install/setuptools.
 I have always used setuptools, and I've been quite happy with it.
 Just remember that setuptools is coupled to your python version.